ajhenley/gitbook/importcustomers_table.md

 --alter table customers drop company column select * from customers select * from customers c inner join companies t on c.companyId=t.companyId
+{%endace%}

+####Your assignment
+Make another table for State and another table for City.
+Follow the same procedure to move that data to the new tables.